DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Introduction

 \section{Introduction}

-Unmanned aerial vehicles (UAVs) are widely utilized in the domains of package delivery \cite{liuOptimizationdrivenDynamicVehicle2019}, environment surveillance \cite{machovecDynamicHeuristicsSurveillance2021}, target tracking \cite{altanModelPredictiveControl2020}, and task reconnaissance \cite{wangMultiUAVReconnaissanceTask2018} due to their high flexibility, strong mobility, and low power consumption.
-With the increasing task quantity and environment complexity, the multi-UAV system attracts great attention and gradually replaces the single UAV in mission execution.
-As the basis of UAVs cooperation in a multi-UAV system, task scheduling plays a significant role in ensuring UAVs complete tasks safely and effectively.
+Nowadays, unmanned aerial vehicles (UAVs) have been widely applied in the areas of package delivery \cite{liuOptimizationdrivenDynamicVehicle2019}, environment surveillance \cite{machovecDynamicHeuristicsSurveillance2021}, target tracking \cite{altanModelPredictiveControl2020}, and reconnaissance \cite{wangMultiUAVReconnaissanceTask2018} due to their high flexibility, strong mobility, and low power consumption.
+As the missions to be executed become more and more complex in terms of scale and difficulty, the multi-UAV system has been recognized with salient superiority to the single UAV, where task scheduling plays a vital role to enable the cooperation among the UAVs.

-As a variant of the multiple traveling salesman problem (M-TSP) \cite{laporteCuttingPlanesAlgorithm1980}, the multi-UAV task scheduling problem is known to be NP-hard \cite{gerkeyFormalAnalysisTaxonomy2004}, which is difficult to find an optimal solution in a reasonable computation time.
-To overcome this challenge, previous studies have proposed exact and heuristic algorithms to solve this problem.
-Exact algorithms \cite{richardsCoordinationControlMultiple2002, alighanbariCooperativeTaskAssignment2005, forsmoOptimalSearchMission2013} can obtain the optimal solution of small-scale problems, while they are not suitable for large-scale problems due to the exponentially increasing computation time.
-Heuristic algorithms, such as genetic algorithm (GA) \cite{edisonIntegratedTaskAssignment2011}, ant colony optimization (ACO) \cite{gaoMultiUAVReconnaissanceTask2021}, particle swarm optimization (PSO) \cite{gengParticleSwarmOptimization2021}, simulated annealing algorithm (SA) \cite{huoNovelSimulatedAnnealing2020}, etc. are desirable to address large-scale problems, which strikes a balance between solution quality and time efficiency.
-However, the heuristic rules need to be manually designed using prior knowledge, it could be nontrivial to design an effective algorithm for a specific problem.
-In addition, previous methods usually solve the problem in a whole manner, i.e., directly generating a task scheduling scheme that determines the execution order of tasks for each UAV, which encounters the phenomenon of the “curse of dimensionality” when solving large-scale problems.
+As a variant of the multiple traveling salesman problem (m-TSP) \cite{laporteCuttingPlanesAlgorithm1980}, the multi-UAV task scheduling problem is known to be NP-hard \cite{gerkeyFormalAnalysisTaxonomy2004}, for which it is difficult to find an optimal solution in a short computation time.
+To solve this problem, both exact and heuristic algorithms have been investigated and explored.
+Exact algorithms \cite{richardsCoordinationControlMultiple2002, alighanbariCooperativeTaskAssignment2005, forsmoOptimalSearchMission2013} can deliver optimal solutions on small-scale problems, whereas they are relatively incapable on large-scale ones due to the exponentially increasing computation time.
+Heuristic algorithms, such as genetic algorithm (GA) \cite{edisonIntegratedTaskAssignment2011}, ant colony optimization (ACO) \cite{gaoMultiUAVReconnaissanceTask2021}, particle swarm optimization (PSO) \cite{gengParticleSwarmOptimization2021}, and simulated annealing algorithm (SA) \cite{huoNovelSimulatedAnnealing2020} are desirable to tackle the large-scale problems, which strike a balance between solution quality and computation efficiency.
+However, the rules in heuristic algorithms always need to be manually designed with domain knowledge and efforts, which may still limit the eventual performance.
+Additionally, previous studies for the multi-UAV task scheduling usually solve the problem in a whole manner, i.e., directly determining the execution order (or route) of tasks for each UAV, which inevitably runs into the “curse of dimensionality” when solving large-scale problems.